awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 If a cache entry is not found, the caching CMM MUST then attempt to obtain the encryption materials by making a call to the underlying CMM's [Get Encryption Materials](cmm-interface.md#get-encryption-materials).

+If the caching CMM makes a call to the underlying CMM's [Get Encryption Materials](cmm-interface.md#get-encryption-materials) operation, then it MUST include a [Max Plaintext Length](cmm-interface.md#encryption-materials-request) value, which MUST be equal to its [Limit Bytes](#limit-bytes) value.

-If the [algorithm suite](algorithm-suites.md) requested does not contain an [Identity KDF](algorithm-suites.md#identity-kdf), the caching CMM MUST add the encryption materials obtained from the underlying CMM into the underlying CMC.
+If the [algorithm suite](algorithm-suites.md) requested does not contain an [Identity KDF](algorithm-suites.md#identity-kdf), and if the request includes a [Max Plaintext Length](cmm-interface.md#encryption-materials-request) value, the caching CMM MUST add the encryption materials obtained from the underlying CMM into the underlying CMC.

-If the [algorithm suite](algorithm-suites.md) requested contains an Identity KDF, the caching CMM MUST NOT store the encryption materials in the underlying CMC.
+If the [algorithm suite](algorithm-suites.md) requested contains an Identity KDF, or if the request does not include a [Max Plaintext Length](cmm-interface.md#encryption-materials-request) value, the caching CMM MUST NOT store the encryption materials in the underlying CMC.

 ### Decrypt Materials